-An experienced sign manufacturer in Michigan knows that these requirements are integral to the health of your brand.
+An experienced sign manufacturer in Rochester Hills knows that these requirements are integral to the health of your brand.
 However, they also know how to navigate within the boundaries set up by the ADA to produce signage that still hits the mark across all mandatory criteria.

 At Michigan Custom Signs, our custom ADA signage doesn’t just comply with regulations, it actively represents you and your brand.
 From custom ADA room signs for hotels to sleek ADA elevator signs that are easy to read, our design professionals can help you choose the perfect option for your business.
 ADA bathroom signs and ADA Braille signs require a thorough understanding of local and federal laws as well as expertise in installation.
 You need a reliable sign company with an in-house team of experienced professionals to make sure you get it right.